 • Data warehouse and business intelligence (DW/BI) projects—data profiling can uncover data quality issues in data sources, and what must be corrected in the Extraction-Transformation-Loading (ETL) processes.

-• Data conversion and migration projects—data profiling can identify data quality issues, which can be addressed in scripts and though data integration tools that copy data from source to target.
+• Data conversion and migration projects—data profiling can identify data quality issues, which can be addressed in scripts and through data integration tools that copy data from source to target.
 It can also uncover new requirements for the target system due to hidden business rules.

 Data profiling involves: